klavinslab/aquaverse/docs/protocol_developer/protocol_tutorial.md

 3. Click the **Test** button to run the operation(s) with the inputs and show the trace with any output

-When the test finishes, you should see a backtrace with each of the page titles displayed.
+When the test finishes, you should see a backtrace – the execution history – with each of the page titles displayed.

 ### Running a Deployed Protocol